+19.10.4.1 The composition and capacity of the main source of electrical power shall be determined with regard to the following operating conditions of the vessel:

+.1 running conditions;

+.2 manoeuvring;

+.3 in case of fire, hole in the ship's hull or other conditions affecting the safety of navigation, with the main source of electrical power in operation;

+.4 fishing.

-- 19.10.4.1 The composition and capacity of the main source of electrical power shall be determined with regard to the following operating conditions of the vessel: - .1 running conditions; - .2 manoeuvring; - .3 in case of fire, hole in the ship's hull or other conditions affecting the safety of navigation, with the main source of electrical power in operation; - .4 fishing. - 19.10.4.2 The capacity of generators composing the main electrical power source shall be such that if any of them fail, the rest will ensure power supply of electrical equipment necessary under conditions specified in 19.10.4.1 as well as minimal habitable conditions to persons on board.
+19.10.4.2 The power of generators composing the main electrical power source shall be such that if any of them fail, the rest will ensure power supply of electrical equipment essential for propulsion, steering and safety of the ship under conditions specified in 19.10.4.1 as well as normal habitable conditions on board, excluding the power required in fishing activities, processing and preservation of the catch.

-In well-grounded cases, in vessels of less than 500 gross tonnage the capacity necessary to ensure fishing operations and/or catch processing may be neglected.
+In vessels of less than 500 gross tonnage the power necessary to ensure normal habitable conditions on board may be neglected.